-Your birth partner’s main role is to be there to support and encourage you throughout labour and birth.
+Your birth partner’s main role is to support and encourage you throughout labour and birth.

 How many birth partners can I have?

-When maternity units do limit the number of birth partners, this might be due to a lack of space or to stop people coming and going during labour.
+When maternity units do limit the number of birth partners, this is often because there's not enough space or to stop people coming and going during labour.

 Who should I choose as my birth partner?

-It’s completely up to you who you choose to be your birth partner.
-All that matters is that your birth partner is someone you feel comfortable with and who can help you feel calm and reassured.
+That decision is completely up to you.
+All that matters is that your birth partner is someone you feel comfortable with, a person who can help you feel calm and reassured.

-Most women want their partner at the birth, as they feel comforted by their presence and they can communicate well with each other.
-Seeing their baby being born is also an unforgettable experience for the father-to-be.
+Most women want their partner at the birth of their child, as they feel comforted by their presence and it's easy to communicate with them.
+Seeing a baby being born is also an unforgettable experience for both parents.

-But some women don’t like the thought of their partner seeing them go through labour or are worried that they won’t cope.
-Talk to your partner about it to find out how they feel.
+However, there are also some women who don’t want their partner to see them during labour or are worried that they won’t cope.
+Talk to your partner about their wishes and find out how they feel.
+Also share your thoughts.

 Your sister or friend

-Women have supported each other in labour for generations and, sometimes, women want to have their best friend or a close relative, such as their sister, to be with them during labour.
+Women have supported each other in labour for generations and, sometimes, women want to have their best friend or a close relative, such as their sister, with them during labour.

-It’s vital that you have a close relationship, though, so you can feel as relaxed as possible.
-And if she hasn’t had a baby of her own, she might not be prepared for what to expect.
+Remember that if your friend or relative hasn’t had a baby of their own, they might not be prepared for what to expect.

-A doula is someone you pay to support you during labour and birth.
-They don’t get involved in your medical care but can provide emotional and practical support in the run up to the birth, during labour and in the first few weeks after your baby’s been born.
-Sometimes, women who would otherwise have no support during labour opt for a doula.
+A doula is someone who is paid to support you during labour and birth and although they don’t get involved in your medical care, they can provide emotional and practical support in the run-up to the birth, during labour and also in the first few weeks after your baby’s birth.

 An independent midwife

-If you give birth in a birth centre or labour ward, your independent midwife can come along to offer support but can’t get involved in your care or in delivering your baby.
+If you give birth in a birth centre or labour ward, your independent midwife can come along to offer support.
+They can’t, however, get involved in your care or in delivering your baby.